Best Android TV Box 2019 – The Ultimate Buying Guide

 |Google Chromecast Ultra||Google Cast client||None||Dedicated casting|

 The table above shows you the best Android TV boxes today.
 We hope it can help you in choosing the best Android TV Box for your needs and budget.
-We will now move on and briefly introduce Android TV for you so that you can get a better understanding of what it is.
+We will now move on and briefly introduce Android TV to you so that you can get a better understanding of what it is.

 Android TV isn’t just a novel entertainment device.
-In a broader sense, it’s an ambitious scheme to put content of all types from anywhere onto your TV.
+In a broader sense, it’s an ambitious scheme to put the content of all types from anywhere onto your TV.
 An update of the earlier Google TV system, the budding platform is designed to better integrate Android-based content and apps across more than just phones.

 Less open but more developed streaming media players like the Apple TV, NVidia Shield, and Amazon Fire TV we review in this guide are quite polished and easy to use, but these are generally limited in their features. conventional Android devices do run a wider selection of apps and content for they can access the regular app stores of Google and Amazon, and we cover a couple of these more generic boxes.

 Google’s designers think of the new platform as recharging their effort to bring to TVs and consoles the same content streaming features that conventional Android mobiles already have.
 That’s why Android TV has been showing up in different smart TV as well as set-top versions over the last year or two.
-Although Google has stopped selling its Nexus Player, the company is still working to expand its presence beyond mobile ecosystems and recast its brand at the center of everyone’s living rooms, and collaborated with Xiaomi to launch their new Mi Box.
+Although Google has stopped selling its Nexus Player, the company is still working to expand its presence beyond mobile ecosystems and recast its brand at the center of everyone’s living rooms and collaborated with Xiaomi to launch their new Mi Box.

 The Android TV platform has been accepted in tech circles but has not yet captured the attention of most consumers.
 More conventional Android devices run a wider selection of apps and content, as they can access the regular app stores of Google and Amazon, and we cover a couple of these more generic media boxes.